shakes76/PatternFlow/recognition/s4574278/README.md

 We use the ISIC 2018 challenge task 1 dataset, there are 2594 preprocessed images with different sizes.
 The image size range from (384x288) to (2044x1424).
 We reserve 10% for testing(260).
 And reserve 10% for validation(234), 90% for training(2100) in the remaining 90%.
+Ideally, we should go for a higher ratio like 8:2 or 7:3.
+Our challenge is the data set itself is too small, contains only 2594 images. we must reserve a larger portion for training.
+To avoid overfiting, we need to monitor the validation loss, more over to avoid "cheating", we should not use our test set for training or validation.

 ### Preprocessing & augmentation

 Firstly, We need to extract a set of bounding boxes out of the segment mask.
 We should not use OpenCV to do this task, so I craft a simple script using tensorflow 2.6. the bounding box for each segmentation is put in a xml under the same filename.

-The original YOLOX use Mosaic / Mix Up / Copy-Paste to boost generalization performance.
-In our task, there is only one category to classify, and having too much augmentation may cause negative impact on performance\[[1][yolox2021]\]
+The original YOLOX use Mosaic / Mix Up / Copy-Paste(segmentation mask based) to boost generalization performance.
+In our task, there is only one category to classify, and having too much augmentation may cause negative impact on performance in small YoloX models\[[1][yolox2021]\]
 So we plan to use only the basic random Scale Jitter & horizontal flip.
 Besides, those strong augmentations are too troublesome to use, we have to turn it off earlier before the training ends to have the best result.

+The challenge is, when we modify the image, we must adjust the bonding box simultaneously.

 ## 3. Model - YOLOX